-A. Install the SmartCarb® by inserting it between the manifold and airbox.
+A. Install the SmartCarb® by inserting it into the intake manifold.
 Lower the subframe and guide the airboot into place.

-B. Once installed, check for pinching or distortion of the airbox or airboot.
-Remove the filter and look down through your airbox and make sure that the rubber is not collapsed and that the Vent Scoop located in the top of the SmartCarb® carburetor's venturi is clear and unobstructed.
-Reaching into the airbox with a mirror or using a camera may be required.
-Trimming of the airbox or airboot may be required.
+B. Check for pinching or distortion of the airboot.
+Remove the filter and look down through the airboot to ensure that the rubber is not collapsed and that the Vent Scoop located in the top of the venturi is clear and unobstructed.